trayt-health/trayt_express_challenge/README.md

 A helper function `getSavedRecommendations(userId)` should be used to get user's `recommendation` if it is already saved.

-## Github branch
+## Share your project with Trayt.Health
+### **Important!:** Make sure your repository is **not public** and that your code is not pushed to the original public repository.

-There are a couple of options on how to share the code with us:-
+There are a couple of options on how to share your code with us:
-1. Please fork the repository on your local machine, make your changes and then commit to **your** github repository.
-Once complete, please send us the link of your repository.
+1. Once complete, please add the following github users to your private repo:
+- jcasner
+- harshnak
+- kgiberson

 2. If you do not want to upload in you private repo, please email us the zip file of the code.

 ## What we are looking for in this coding challenge
 1. Able to understand requirements and build basic routes in express.js